mt7180/cli-paste/README.md

 # paste.py

-Script/ module to output two text files side by side to the console, based on the paste command in linux.
-By default, the corresponding lines of each file are separated with tabs.
+command line tool to output two text files side by side to the console (like the paste command in linux).
+By default, the corresponding lines of each file are separated by spaces.

 ### Usage:
 python3 paste.py [-d "\<seperator\>" | -s] filename1 filename2